anidevs/.github/profile/README.md

-# Animedoro Discord Bot
+# AniDevs
 ## Hi there 👋
-:wave: Welcome to the home of the Animedoro Discord Bot! 👋
+:wave: Welcome to the home of AniDevs, a group dedicated to building anime themed applications! 👋

+Also home of the Animedoro Discord Bot!

-Find all of the repositories for the group that developed and manages the Animedoro Discord Bot.
+Find all of the repositories for applications that the AniDevs have developed and manage.

 <!---
 🙋‍♀️ A short introduction - what is your organization all about?